JoanFM/M5_VisualRecognition/README.md

 - The structures of the models are located in folder 'models'.
 The main file is used to train the network.
 - Google slides presenting the work done can be seen in the following link: https://docs.google.com/presentation/d/1BTrpLU-RDcfGMtZMdrTy72b93fPcUCndJGkbUnBvUX0/edit?usp=sharing

-### Week2
+### Week 2
-- Google slides presenting the work done can be seen in the global google slides for the lecture, as well as more detailed in the following link: https://docs.google.com/presentation/d/1FxOvYU1YnDSaeh2kJF-MFt_KoKiX2hdXRXg9ZDpw4VA/edit?usp=sharing
+- Google slides presenting the work done can be seen in the global google slides for the project, as well as more detailed in the following link: https://docs.google.com/presentation/d/1FxOvYU1YnDSaeh2kJF-MFt_KoKiX2hdXRXg9ZDpw4VA/edit?usp=sharing

+### Week 3
+- Google slides presenting the work done can be seen in the global slides for the project, as well as more detailed slides in the following link: https://docs.google.com/presentation/d/1YHKYtZGwY71cXIbK4Sxv5A9ltE_tuOHZMETPXQ9ftdo/edit#slide=id.g70d18d995b_0_1

 ### Overleaf
 Overleaf link to view project report: https://www.overleaf.com/read/cdsfkrqrngrp